Aureliona1/Lite-Mapper/README.md

 # Lite-Mapper

-![image](images/banner1.png "This image was actually made with ReMapper lol") Lite-Mapper is a lightweight, library to aid in the creation of V3 Beat Saber maps.
+![image](images/banner1.png "This image was actually made with ReMapper lol") Lite-Mapper is a lightweight library to aid in the creation of V3 Beat Saber maps.
 Lite-Mapper provides basic support for the creation of various objects for Beat Saber maps.
 This includes modded elements for [Chroma and Noodle Extensions](https://github.com/Aeroluna/Heck).

 ## How to use it